 3. Generous Sharing Permissions

 Employees share links to documents all the time.
 Sometimes (intentionally or not) these links could be shared with outsiders who will gladly use the information in it for their benefit.
 If people outside your organization gain access to the links, they are able to watch, save, and edit internal company documents.
+Here’s how hackers use permissions you give to seize your Microsoft account:

 How to secure information privacy: